 Tips for Making the Perfect Chocolate Cake:

 - Measure all ingredients and set out all equipment before beginning to make this cake.
-This extra step ensures your ingredients are measured properly, you are not searching for a tool while preparing the batter and you don’t forget to add anything!
+This extra step ensures your ingredients are properly measured and you are not searching for a tools while making the batter.

-- Cocoa Powder: Not all cocoa powders are created equal!
+- Cocoa Powder to Achieve the Blackout Cake: Not all cocoa powders are equal!
 Be sure to use a Dutch processed cocoa powder.
 To achieve the dark color and intense flavor use a combination of black cocoa powder and regular cocoa powder.
 Using all black cocoa powder will result in giving the cake a slightly bitter aftertaste.

-- Mixing: Even a great cake recipe may produce a tough cake if the batter is overmixed as overmixing will inherently lead to excess gluten development.
-This recipe can be mixed using a stand mixer, by hand with a spatula, or using a hand mixer.
-Mix the batter gently once wet ingredients (eggs, oil, coffee) are added to the dry ingredients and only mix until homogenous.
+- Mixing this 'One-Bowl Cake': Even a great cake recipe may produce a tough cake if the batter is overmixed as overmixing will inherently lead to excess gluten development.
+Make this recipe using a stand mixer, by hand with a spatula, or using a hand mixer.
+Mix the batter gently after the wet ingredients (eggs, oil, coffee) are added to the dry ingredients and only mix until homogenous.

-- Coffee: Water may be substituted for the coffee used in this recipe.
+- Coffee: You may substitute water for the coffee used in this recipe.
 I recommend using cooled, brewed coffee.
 The end result will be a more chocolatey cake and not a coffee-flavored cake.

-I don’t consider myself a ‘purist’ when it comes to flavor pairings.
+I don't consider myself a 'purist' when it comes to flavor pairings.
 My philosophy is eat what you like!
-I hope the following suggestions help you with ideas:
+Perhaps the following suggestions help you with ideas: